markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 Save `index.html` and refresh the browser, we now have another form element that allows us to select from a predetermined list of options.
 This is the first time we've come across this type of form element, so let's point out a few of the particulars:

 - `<select>` is used to tell the browser we're about to create this type of dropdown list, but we use `<option>` elements in between the `<select>` tags to create the possible choices for that dropdown.

+- We use the `name` attribute to help identify the form input and use with the `querySelector()` method in our JavaScript.

 - Every option should have a `value` attribute accompanying it, as this value will be used in our JavaScript later to read the option we've picked.